 One treatment is for xanthelasma palpebrarum, a condition that isn’t usually harmful on its own, but can be an indicator of other health issues; and its visible effects — the bumpy yellow patches called xanthelasma — can affect your appearance and self-confidence.

-Xanthelasma are soft, yellowish, fatty deposits that form under your skin, usually in the inside corners of your eyelids or around your eyes.
-They are made up of cholesterol or other fats in the body, and most people who get them are middle-aged or older, although they can occur at any age.
+Xanthelasma is soft, yellowish, fatty deposits that form under your skin, usually in the inside corners of your eyelids or around your eyes.
+It is made up of cholesterol or other fats in the body, and most people who get them are middle-aged or older, although they can occur at any age.
 The condition is also more common in women than in men.

 In about half of cases, the appearance of xanthelasma points to a larger health issue, such as high cholesterol, heart disease, or liver disease, so it’s important to see a doctor if you have xanthelasma.

-— they may gradually grow larger.
-Xanthelasma generally don’t impair the functions of your eyelids, but if they grow large enough, they can cause significant discomfort.
+— it may gradually grow larger.
+Xanthelasma generally don’t impair the functions of your eyelids, but if it grows large enough, it can cause significant discomfort.
 It’s also common to feel self-conscious about these deposits, which can be quite obvious and hard to cover up.

-Unfortunately, xanthelasma won’t go away on their own, but there are treatments available to remove them.
+Unfortunately, xanthelasma won’t go away on its own, but there are treatments available to remove it.
 These include cryotherapy (freezing the deposits off using a small amount of liquid nitrogen), chemical cauterization (using controlled acid to remove the deposits), and surgical removal.